tyooou/figured-intern-experience-team-4/CHALLENGE.md

 ---

 **Good luck, and remember**: This challenge reflects real work at Figured.
 Show us how you'd build software that helps farmers and accountants make better business decisions! 🌾💼

-*Ready to transform agricultural finance?
-Let's see what you can build!*